JustFinee/frontend-questionnow/README.md

 All routes and their security is implemented with ReactRouterDOM.
 Application sends request for backend layer via axios and gets JSON response.

 ## Redux
-Main state of whole application is managed by Redux.
+Global state of whole application is managed by Redux.

 ## Setup
 $ cd frontend-questionnow
 $ npm start

 Server starts on localhost:3000